traderjeffb/Restaurant/README.md

 ## Description
-This program is to help the student learn and build a basic CRUD application.
+This program was built to mimich a restaurant rating system.

 ## System Requirements
 Any computer or laptop with windows 8 or higher.